turnrye/pedipro/README.md

 - American Academy of Pediatrics.
 "The Apgar score."
 Advances in neonatal care: official journal of the National Association of Neonatal Nurses 6, no. 4 (2006): 220.
 - Broselow (2011) Broselow Pediatric Emergency Tape, Vital Signs, Inc, Totowa, NJ; accessed on the [Family Practice Notebook](https://fpnotebook.com/mobile/ER/Pharm/index.htm).
 - [Image by Pixabay](https://www.pexels.com/photo/ambulance-architecture-building-business-263402/)

+## Privacy Policy

+There is no information collected in this application.
+It does not communicate with any network or web services.
+There is also no persisted data.